lksshw/SRNet/README.md

 This repository sets up the entire dataset and all dependencies, enabling you to start training by running just two scripts.
 Instructions of usage to follow in README.

-TO DO:
+UPDATE [4th July]

-1) Final README
+1) Final README - In progress
-2) SRNet Demo upload
+2) SRNet Demo upload - DONE

-Expected by 2nd July 2020
+Expected by 5th July 2020